-- Assistance with personal hygiene including bathing, dressing, oral hygiene, hair grooming and shampooing, care of clothing, shaving, care of toenails and fingernails, arranging for haircuts as needed, care of needs associated with menstruation or occasional bladder or bowel incontinence. - Medication administration as required by licensing regulations including insulin injections. - Provision of hygiene items to the AG recipient to include deodorant, razor, shaving cream, shampoo, soap, toothbrush and tooth paste in addition to hand washing soap and toilet paper. - Assistance with the following: care of personal possessions; care of personal funds if requested by the recipient, and ALF or AFC policy permits it; use of telephone; arranging transportation; obtaining necessary personal items and clothing; making and keeping appointments; and correspondence. - Securing health care and transportation when needed for medical treatment. - Providing social and recreational activities as required by licensing regulations. - General supervision for safety.
+- Assistance with personal hygiene including bathing, dressing, oral hygiene, hair grooming and shampooing, care of clothing, shaving, care of toenails and fingernails or arranging for such assistance if the resident's medical condition precludes facility from providing the service, arranging for haircuts as needed, care of needs associated with menstruation or occasional bladder or bowel incontinence that occurs less than weekly. - Medication administration as required by licensing regulations including insulin injections. - Provision of personal toiletries to the AG recipient to include deodorant, razor, shaving cream, shampoo, soap, toothbrush and tooth paste in addition to hand washing soap and toilet paper. - Assistance with the following: care of personal possessions; care of personal funds if requested by the recipient and ALF or AFC policy permits it; use of telephone; arranging nonmedical transportation; obtaining necessary personal items and clothing; making and keeping appointments; and correspondence. - Securing health care and transportation when needed for medical treatment.

+- Providing social and recreational activities as required by licensing regulations. - General supervision for safety.

-The ALF or the AFC home may not request or require the receipt of any money, gift, donation, or other consideration from or on behalf of an AG recipient as a condition of admission or continued stay.
+The ALF, AFC home or SH may not request or require the receipt of any money, gift, donation, or other consideration from or on behalf of an AG recipient as a condition of admission or continued stay.
 AG checks must be given directly to the resident or his or her responsible party who then pays the facility.
 An ALF is required to provide each resident a monthly statement or itemized receipt of the account.
 Unless a guardian or conservator has been appointed by the court, the resident is free to manage his or her personal finances and funds.